 Lisson Grove campus.
 Courses take place during the daytime, evening and at weekends.

-short courses as well as qualification courses at WAES, many suitable for beginners.
+short courses as well as qualification courses at WAES, many of which are suitable for beginners.

-Our inspiring and spacious new ceramics and pottery workshop facilities include state-of-the-art kilns and 16 pottery wheels
+Our inspiring and spacious ceramics and pottery workshop facilities include state-of-the-art kilns and equipment

-Gain practical, hands-on experience in a supportive setting.
+You can gain practical, hands-on experience in a supportive setting

 Learn professional methods and techniques used in the trade

-Techniques taught by WAES qualified and professional tutors include wheel-throwing, figurative sculpture, glazing and surface decoration, with some of these being the focus of our short courses.
+Techniques taught by WAES' qualified and professional tutors include wheel-throwing, figurative sculpture, glazing and surface decoration.
 Learn how to produce exquisite pots, vases, bowls, plates, cups, dishes and even tiles.

 Our ceramics workshsop features state-of the-art kilns and 16 pottery wheels so that every student has the resources required to gain practical, hands-on experience with the support of expert tutors and technicians.
 All Material costs are